 A Message to Patients

-- Pregnant patients may no longer bring a visitor to ultrasound appointments.
-We encourage patients to use FaceTime or take short video during the ultrasound to share the experience with loved ones.
+- Pregnant patients may bring a support person for the first OB appointment, first OB ultrasound, the anatomy scan, and one late third trimester appointment where such topics of induction or mode of delivery will be discussed.
+Pregnant patients are encouraged to use FaceTime or take short video during the ultrasound to share the experience with loved ones.

 - One visitor may accompany a minor to an appointment unless the minor consents to no visitor.